 About three or four years ago I bought a juniper bonsai, at the Mile High Flea Market, and it was all over.
 Since then I have raised a few bonsai, and killed a few more.
 I now have five different, healthy bonsai.
 They all have their quirks and temperaments and it’s super cool to watch them change and adapt; to the edge of life and back in some cases.
 Because of the close, careful attention you pay to keeping plants like these, I developed a closeness to and understanding of growing.

-Keeping these little guys alive has made me incredibly interested in growing plants.
+Keeping these little guys alive has made me incredibly interested in growing plants and using accessories like a dust collector could be helpful to keep your little garden free.
 It seemed such a natural thing to do, however I knew so few people who did it.
 When I moved into my place on Capitol Hill, I planted a grand garden in the two and a half foot strip of dirt in front of the building.
 By the end of the summer I had -no lie- 12′ tall sunflowers with 8″-10″ faces, brown-eyed Susan climbing the walls, tomatoes, three kinds of peppers, corn and even a pumpkin patch.

 In 2009 I did a 5 month SEO internship with nationally recognized SEO strategist, and all-around great dude to know, Everett Sizemore.
 Besides being a search engine optimization wizard he was also the original organizer of the Greater Denver Urban Homesteading Group, had a hooked-up backyard garden and hopped town to go back to simple living at his own farm in Virginia.